CPaul17/Alg_proj2/README.md

 when the AI is set to 3. `minimaxalg()` is a recursive function and I utilized a recursive way to solve the problem.

+I wrote my code and ran it using Python 3 but you should be fine running this with Python2.7 I think

+To run the game just simply run: `python TicTacProjac_complete.py`